-On July 25, 2014, the U.S. Food and Drug Administration, or FDA, issued a Complete Response Letter, or CRL, for our NDA for Zalviso.
-Since the receipt of the CRL, we have been working on a reply and intend to meet with the FDA to discuss the items contained in the CRL.
+On July 25, 2014, the U.S. Food and Drug Administration, or FDA, issued a Complete Response Letter, or CRL, for our New Drug Application, or NDA, for Zalviso.
 The CRL contains requests for additional information on the Zalviso System to ensure proper use of the device.
 The requests include submission of data demonstrating a reduction in the incidence of optical system errors, changes to the Instructions for Use for the device to address inadvertent dosing, among other items, and submission of additional data to support the shelf life of the product.
-We believe certain of the requests were addressed in amendments to the NDA that were submitted prior to the receipt of the CRL but, as acknowledged by the FDA, have not yet been reviewed by the FDA.
-While we anticipate that additional bench testing and human factors testing may be required to address certain items in the CRL, there were no requests to conduct additional human clinical studies.
-We believe we can satisfy all of the FDA's requests contained in the CRL and resubmit the NDA by the end of 2014, although we will have more clarity on the process and timing after our discussion with FDA.
-However, there is no guarantee that the information previously provided, or to be provided, to the FDA will be adequate to address the issues in the CRL.
+In the third quarter of 2014, we held a meeting with the FDA to discuss the Zalviso CRL received in July.
+During the meeting we discussed the resubmission of the Zalviso NDA and the steps necessary for the resubmission.
+In advance of resubmitting our Zalviso NDA, we have agreed with the FDA to submit protocols for the bench testing and a Human Factors Study for their review and comment.
+In the interim, we continue the preparation necessary to initiate the bench testing and Human Factors study in the near term.
+Subject to the timing of the FDA review and comment on the protocols, the adequacy of such protocols, and the results generated from the bench testing and Human Factors Study, we are targeting resubmission of the Zalviso NDA in the first quarter of 2015.
+However, if the FDA review of the protocols takes longer than expected, the timing of the filing of the NDA could be later than the first quarter of 2015.